-The Ultimate Guide for Best Things to Do in Italy
+The Best Things to Do in Italy

 Italy has its own charm that is an amalgamation of the natural beauty of Switzerland, the artistic romance of France, and the rustic pull of Austria.
 No doubt, this sun-kissed Mediterranean country is one of the popular tourist destinations in Europe.
 Do not worry about what to do in Italy, as here we are with all the necessary information that will make your trip memorable.
 From visiting the Leaning Tower of Pisa to touring the Colosseum in Rome, and from soaking in the beauty of Capri Island to boating on the Lake Como, your trip to Italy will be full of different experiences.
 Do not forget to visit the canals in Venice for a wholesome experience.
-Read on to check what to see in Italy and how you can make the most of your time.
+Read on to check things to do in Italy and how you can make the most of your time.

 1. Explore the city of Rome

 Rome is the melting pot of history, heritage, and culture.
 It is home to the famous Colosseum which has become the identity of Italy.
 Known as the largest amphitheater in the world, this site has a history dating back to AD 80.
 Even though some parts of this iconic site could not be saved from the ravages of time, it was restored recently.
 You can take a tour of the museum that is established on its premises.

 If time permits, visit the former Roman temple of Pantheon as this best-preserved building is one of the top things to see in Italy.
 Consider exploring the ruins of Roman Forum.
 You can also hike up the Palatine Hill as it has stood tall in the Rome and has witnessed the ancient history.